 Our members of staff work across TU UK group companies so, where our group companies make decisions jointly, those members of staff will ensure that each company involved complies with data protection rules.
 You can contact our Consumer Services Team if you want to enquire about any of our group companies or exercise any of your rights in respect of your personal data.

-You can contact us about issues relating to personal data, including the contents of this notice, by any of the following methods:
+You can contact us about issues relating to personal data, including the contents of this notice, through our Consumer Enquiries page.

 This section explains the purposes for which we use personal data about you.
 More detail about the types of personal data that we might use for these purposes can be found in section 3 below.